jeniok12/golang-tdd-example/README.md

 }
 ```

-Quotes generator interface that will be added to server as a dependency.
+Quotes generator interface that will be added to the server as a dependency.

 ```golang
 // main.go